spollard/josh-works.github.io/_pages/whats-up-with-anabaptists.md

 ![so much reading on anabaptists](/images/2020-06-28-reading-list.jpg)

+Since posting the above, I've re-read _Becoming Anabaptist_, and read (for the first time) _The Naked Anabaptist_, in addition to some other unrelated books.

+A thread is rapidly coalescing in my mind, and I need your help.
+So, lets continue this conversation via email, because so far, this is just _me_ writing words to _you_.
+I want you to be able to respond.

 ---------------------------

-Hey there.
-Did you get to this page because I (Josh) sent you the URL?
-If so, punch your email in below.
-I want to keep this conversation rolling, but I don't want to be stuck re-asking everyone to visit this page.)
+Now that you've read this far, if you're curious to keep digging (the story gets even better and more important):

 <script async data-uid="4f0cd973a2" src="https://josh-thompson.ck.page/4f0cd973a2/index.js"></script>

 _Don't see an email signup form?
-You'll have to disable Javascript and reload the page.
-Sorry.
-I dislike Javascript-critical functionality as much as anyone, but I don't know a good technical work-around that gives me what I want without it._
+You'll have to disable Javascript and reload the page._

 I want your feedback and challenges on what I write.
-You'll notice that I don't do comments, so I'd love for you to pop in your email address, and we'll chat through this as we go.